RAKWireless/wisblock-node-red/interface/rak5811/README.md

 To bring up the service, save the above file into a file called **docker-compose.yml**, and in the same directory, run `docker-compose up`.
 To stop the service, just press **ctrl+c** to exit and then run `docker-compose down` to stop the services defined in the Compose file, and also remove the networks defined.

+Notice that 998 is the group id of the I2C group in rakpios, you can use the command we mentioned in section 2.1.1 to double check the group id.
+If you are working on another OS in which your i2c group id is not 998,  please change this number 998 in docker-compose.yml file to match your set-up.

 #### 2.1.3 Running under Docker Portainer

 If you try to run a Node-Red container with Docker Portainer using the template provided by RAKwireless, you won't need to make any changes to the configurations, just deploy the Node-Red container use the template (shown below),

 ![Portainer webUI](assets/portainer-node-red.png)

-after the app is deployed, you can browse to http://{host-ip}:1880 to access Node-Red's web interface.
+in the template, we defined a customized Node-RED docker image for you to use, so you don't need to worry about the configuration or permission anymore.
+After the app is deployed, you can browse to http://{host-ip}:1880 to access Node-Red's web interface.

 ### 2.2.
 Hardware preparation